 After consultation with a range of Indigenous stakeholders, the University of Toronto set out to build a visible dedicated space at their Scarborough campus where Indigenous culture can be shared and celebrated.
-Inspired by the wigwam, the new building will serve to honour the lands and traditions of Indigenous communities, as well as support intercultural dialogue and learning.
+Inspired by the wigwam, the Indigenous House will serve to honour the lands and traditions of Indigenous communities, as well as support intercultural dialogue and learning.

 Partially buried in the earth, the building will exemplify Indigenous cultural values with a focus on scholarship and the revitalization of endangered Indigenous languages.
 It will provide space for teaching, research, reflection and ceremony for Indigenous students, faculty and staff, as well as the non-Indigenous campus community.
 Acting as a landmark for Indigenous identity, the House will provide opportunities for all students to learn about Indigenous culture, place making, traditions and stories.